-Not only does air conditioning keep you comfortable, it’s also a health necessity during the dog days of summer.
-Unfortunately, when the cold air stops blowing or your AC won’t come on at all, you’re don’t have time to shop around for a few days.
+Not only does air conditioning keep you comfortable, it’s also a health necessity when we’re here in the dog days of summer.
+Unfortunately, when the cold air stops blowing or the system won’t come on at all, you’re not in a position to call around for a few days.

-When your air conditioner goes out in the extreme temperatures of the summer, you don’t always have time to call around for competing quotes or research how much you may have to pay.
-Not having an idea how much repairs can cost when the air conditioner service expert knocks on your door can be scary, so we’re here with a few price ranges on some common services so you won’t be surprised when Church Services shows up to get you cooling again.
+When your air conditioner goes out in the heat of the summer, you don’t always have time to call around for different quotes or research how much you may have to pay.
+Not having an idea how much repairs can cost when the air conditioner service expert knocks on your door can be scary, so we’re here to provide a few price ranges on some common services so you won’t be surprised when Church Services shows up to get you up and running again.